Islamic monuments in Kosovo: Monuments of the Ottoman era

 Once conquering the Balkans the Ottomans established their administration and began to shape the conquered territories according to their culture and traditions.
 Mosques, hamams (public baths) and madrasas (schools) were among the most important sites the Ottoman built.

-The first construction of an Ottoman mosque in Kosovo dates back to 1393, Xhamia e Çarshisë (Çarshia or Market Mosque), and it is believed to having been built by Ottoman Sultan Bajazit to commemorate his late father Sultan Murat I, and the 1389 victory.
+The first construction of an Ottoman mosque in Kosovo dates back to 1393 and that is the Çarshi Mosque in Pristina.
+It is believed to having been built by Ottoman Sultan Bajazit to commemorate his late father Sultan Murat I, and the 1389 victory.
 It lies in, what was known as, the Pristina market and today it symbolizes the old part of the city.
 Its main characteristic is the minaret made of stone, which is the only one survived since 600 years.
-Xhamia e Çarshisë is known also as the “Stone Mosque”, from Turkish word Taş which means stone.
+Xhamia e Çarshisë is known also as the "Stone Mosque", from Turkish word Taş which means stone.

-Other well known Ottoman mosques, just to name few, are: Gazi Ali Beg Mosque built (1410) in Vučitrn, The Mosque in Krajkovo (1480) in Glogovac, The Hadum Aga’s Mosque (1595) in Gjakova, The Mosque in Polac (1635) in Skenderaj and many others.
+Other well known Ottoman mosques, just to name few, are: Gazi Ali Beg Mosque built (1410) in Vushtrri, The Mosque in Krajkovo (1480) in Drenas, The Hadum Mosque (1595) in Gjakova, The Mosque in Polac (1635) in Skenderaj and many others.